bozzum/img2ps/ReadMe.md

 * Scaling of Source Image -- Putting the scaler into the dithering tool would allow us to optimise the scaled picture for dithering, rather than apply a generic scaling that pleases the eye.
-* PNG output -- Producing PNG output would open up the dithering tool to other typesetting or documentation tools.

 ## Acknowledgements
 **img2ps** uses the following 3rd party software: